thunderseethe/thunderseethe.github.io/content/posts/function-application-grow-a-spine.md

 ```

 The `forall a` there introduces our type variable `a` and makes `forall a. a -> a` a polytype.
-Haskell allows omitting the `forall` and just writing `a -> a`, but this is still a polytype when it appears as a top level annotation.
+Haskell allows omitting the `forall` and just writing `a -> a`, but this is still a polytype.
-Haskell allows syntax sugar to avoid explicitly introducing `a`.
+Haskell just allows syntax sugar to avoid spelling out the `forall`.
-We'll avoid that syntax sugar so our monotypes and polytypes are clearly distinguishable.
+We'll avoid that syntax sugar, so our monotypes and polytypes are clearly distinguishable.

 Polytypes, however, can put the `forall` in more interesting places as well: